vishnulatheesh001/System-Monitor-App/README.md

 ### Run the Application
 - Open the extracted folder.
-- Navigate to the application folder.
+- Navigate to the folder named Application.
 - Right-click systemMonitorAPP.exe and select Run as administrator.

 ## Building from Source